peterhinch/micropython-font-to-py/FONT_TO_PY.md

 to render strings on demand.
 A practical example may be studied [here](./writer/writer_demo.py).
 The detailed layout of the Python file may be seen [here](./writer/DRIVERS.md).

+### Python font files

+These start with a comment which is the command line used to create the font.

+They include the following functions:
+ 1. `height()` Height of bitmaps in pixels (all are the same height).
+ 2. `max_width()` Width of widest glyph in pixels.
+ 3. `baseline()` Offset from top of the bitmap to the baseline.
+This is a notional "ruler line" where glyphs are drawn.
+Enables rendering different fonts on a common baseline.
+It is a positive number of pixels.
+ 4. `hmap()` `True` if bitmaps are horizonataly mapped.
+ 5. `reverse()` `True` if bit reversal is used.
+ 6. `monospaced()` `True` if bitmaps were created with fixed pitch.
+ 7. `min_ch()` Returns smallest ordinal value in font.
+ 8. `max_ch()` Largest ordinal value in font.
+ 9. `get_ch()` Arg: a Unicode character.
+Returns three items:
+   1. A memoryview into the bitmap for that character.
+   2. Bitmap height in pixels.
+Equal to `height()` above.
+   3. Bitmap width in pixels.

 ### Binary font files